-Tears, Love, Anger, and Rainbows
+Trump’s Ban on Military Trans Reassignment Surgery Blocked

 It’s highly recommended that you go through a legitimate vendor, whether direct or a reseller.
 Be wary of people selling tickets on the street, particularly to hot shows; there have been counterfeits.

-So, that’s the how, now here’s the what.
-Here are my recommendations and tips on what’s available as of June 15.
+So, that’s the how, now here’s the what: my recommendations and tips on what’s available as of June 15.
 Things can — and will change — but this should give you an idea of what you may be able to get.
 This list only includes shows from the current Broadway season from June 22-27, though you can find tickets for long runs such as “The Lion King,” “Phantom of the Opera,” “School of Rock,” and “Kinky Boots” and often at TKTS.
-Most shows play Tuesday through Saturday evenings with matinees on Wednesday, Saturday and Sunday.
+Most shows play Tuesday through Saturday evenings with matinees on Wednesday, Saturday, and Sunday.

 MUSICALS